Skip to content

 • and bicarbonate,

-neutralize the acids and thus create a pH value in which tooth remineralization can take place.
-In a neutral to alkaline oral environment, nutrient-rich saliva can store minerals in the tooth and thus strengthen tooth enamel.
+which neutralize acids and thus create a pH value in which tooth remineralization can take place.
+In a neutral to alkaline oral environment, the nutrient-rich saliva can store minerals in the tooth and thus strengthen the enamel.

-The stimulated saliva production and the tooth powder create an emulsion as a potent tooth cleaning agent.
+In this way, the stimulated saliva production and the tooth powder create an emulsion as a powerful tooth cleaning agent.
 The

 • anti-inflammatory,